John-Li-happy/Lowes/README.md

 ### Search Page
 1. AutoLayout system was deployed
-2. Using URLSession to fetch data
+2. Used URLSession to fetch data
 3. Keyboard was nicely handled
 4. Edge-cases were considered and handled